 He is using these same words today.
-Whether you are in Carrabelle, Colorado, or Columbia, you have exactly the same assignment in the kingdom of God - to feed His sheep, literally and spiritually.
-Everyday there are multitudes without food, provisions, or resources.
+Whether you are in Carrabelle, Colorado, or Columbia.
+You have exactly the same assignment in the kingdom of God.
+To feed His sheep.
+Literally and spiritually.
+Everyday there are multitudes without food, provisions, resources.
 We might be puzzled like the disciples were.
 We don’t have enough.
 What are we to do to minister to them?
 We, like the disciples, can take it to the Lord (Who is the same yesterday, today, and forever) and ask Him how He may use us to “feed them”.
-With the Lord there is never a church, ministry, or servant that ever lacks the resources.
+With the Lord there, there is never a church, ministry, or servant that ever lacks the resources.
 He already knows what we need.
 He will bless the work and see it accomplished.

 Prayer: Lord, I’m truly thankful to be involved in Your work and to spread and share the same Gospel that saved me.
 As Jesus used the fish and bread to feed the five thousand, use the gifts You’ve given me to feed the souls of others You allow me to encounter.